Adam Hadwin

-Adam Hadwin (born 2 November 1987) is a Canadian professional golfer who plays on the PGA Tour.
+Adam Jerald Hadwin (born 2 November 1987) is a Canadian professional golfer who plays on the PGA Tour.
 He has won once on the PGA Tour, twice on the Web.com Tour, and twice on the Canadian Tour.

-Early life
+Early life and amateur career

-Hadwin was born in Moose Jaw, Saskatchewan and lives in Abbotsford, British Columbia.
+In 1987, Hadwin was born in Moose Jaw, Saskatchewan.
 He grew up playing golf at the Ledgeview Golf Club there; one clubmate was another top young player, Nick Taylor.
-In his early teens, Hadwin moved to Ontario and attended Vaughan Secondary School.
 His father Gerry is a golf club professional who joined the Canadian PGA in 1979.
 Hadwin was a member of the RCGA's 2008 Canadian men's amateur team.

-He attended the University of Louisville on golf scholarship, studying business, and earned All-America Honorable Mention for 2009.
+He attended the University of Louisville on a golf scholarship, studying business, and earned All-America Honorable Mention honors for 2009.